Trudko/package-list-downloader/README.md

 ![](https://cloud.githubusercontent.com/assets/3289225/5237725/be0d3692-7899-11e4-9451-e8c4435f045c.gif)

 More predefined list to come, feel free to post your favourite or your own packages for me to add to predefined lists.

+The package role isn't to replace oficial package manager.
+Goal is to make those two use cases bit more easier.